ASharpPen/Valheim.SellThat/Valheim.SellThat/Thunderstore/README.md

 ﻿# Sell That!

-This mod enables configuration for the traders (Haldor) available wares.
+This mod enables configuration for the traders (Haldor) available wares, as well as what he will buy.

 See the [Valheim wiki](https://github.com/Valheim-Modding/Wiki/wiki/ObjectDB-Table) to get a list of item names which can be used.

 All changes are done at run-time.
 Any changes to trader will go back to default if the mod is uninstalled, or the configurations disabled.

-This mod does not add support for configuring the selling of items (any item that has value can be sold, modifying the value in item data would allow this).

 # Features